I was in college and I was walking to a fraternity where a party was going to be held.

 Rocky 2 Rematch

 It just might happen someday!

 The US is not only the only country that I know of that has tried to claim official ownership of the name America…

 But it is also the most powerful and influential country of the Americas.

 So why shouldn’t it claim to be America?

-In the same way China is more than free to claim to be the United States of Asia.
+In the same way China is more than free to claim to being the United States of Asia.

-If you are the most powerful country in your respective region, you get free dibs on the title of your country and region.
+If you are the most powerful country in your respective region, you get free dibs on the title of your country and nationality.

 Call it imperialistic – I call it free market competition.